analokmaus/kuma_utils/README.md

 as needed.

 ## WIP
-1. Distributed Data Parallel (DDP) with DataLoader.num_workers > 0
-2. DDP for xla devices
+1. DDP for xla devices
-3. Add function to export state history as DataFrame for TorchTrainer
-4. Parallel prediction for DDP
+2. Parallel prediction for DDP

 # Environment
 Create a new environment and: